20 Simple Yet Powerful Virtual Fundraising Ideas for Nonprofits

 Virtual Fundraising- FAQs

-Virtual fundraising is not new but has become necessary in the time of the Coronavirus.
-The fear of spending money on an unknown may feel overwhelming.
-In reality, these online fundraisers cost less than most in-person fundraisers and can raise as much money, if not more.
+Virtual fundraising is not new, but became necessary in the time of the Coronavirus.
+Today, these online fundraisers are here to stay – they cost less than most in-person fundraisers and can raise as much money, if not more.
 With that in mind, here are some answers to questions you may have.

 Virtual fundraisers are events held online instead of in-person.
-During the current pandemic, these events are necessary to follow social distance requirements and keep supporters safe.
-Tools for these events include an online invitation and marketing tools, donation forms and pages, and streaming platforms like Zoom, YouTube, and Facebook Live.
+Tools for these events include online invitation and marketing tools, donation forms and pages, and streaming platforms like Airmeet, Zoom, YouTube, and Facebook Live.
 With these tools, you can hold a successful online event.

 Virtual fundraising has been slowly becoming a popular alternative for many nonprofits.
-With the current pandemic, most nonprofits will hold at least one virtual fundraiser.
-Nonprofits who become comfortable with this new trend can continue using these tools when life returns to normal.
+Nonprofits who have become comfortable with this new trend can continue using these tools as life returns to normal.